Renee0801/Fan-Montiel/ProjectPlan.md

 - salary does not capture all contract context such as incentives not included in guaranteed compensation
 - performance may depend heavily on position but raw totals like goals and assists do not fully reflect defensive roles
-- the project uses publicly available season statistics rather than detailed event level tracking data Future work could incorporate position specific metrics metrics, more advanced performance indicators, or team level contextual variables.
+- the project uses publicly available season statistics rather than detailed event level tracking data
+#### Future work could incorporate position specific metrics metrics, more advanced performance indicators, or team level contextual variables.
+For example, only focusing on attackers since they are the players more likely to record goal contributions as opposed to midfielders and defenders.